-I am composer, performer and teacher inspired by world/folk, contemporary classical and sacred traditions.
-Through my many years experience of working with young people and in the community, I have developed an approach, which, like the folk tradition, is grounded in community, whether it be in the context of choirs, inter-faith, hospice, education, dance, theatre or working with professional musicians.
+Richard is a composer, performer and teacher inspired by world/folk, contemporary classical and sacred traditions.
+Through many years experience of working with young people and in the community, he has developed an approach, which, like the folk tradition, is grounded in community, whether it be in the context of choirs, ensembles, inter-faith, hospice, education, dance, theatre or working with professional musicians.

-A visit to Africa sparked a more intense interest in the voice which has lead to creating a body of vocal music that highlights unity of the worlds sacred traditions.
-I am drawn to words that have a transcendent quality, whether from poetry, Shamanic, or many religious traditions.
-I gather melodies, ideas, words and sounds, sometimes over a period of many years, until they find form, often woven together as elaborate tapestries, or sometimes with child like simplicity.
-I am equally concerned that my music speaks to a 5 year old child as to an 85 year old and enjoy the challenge of integrating my music into community settings as much as traditional concert venues.
+A visit to Africa sparked a more intense interest in the voice which lead to creating a body of vocal music that highlights unity of the worlds sacred traditions.
+He is drawn to words with a transcendent quality, whether from poetry, Shamanic, or many religious traditions.

 I studied composition with Andrew Downes, John Mayer, John Joubert at the Birmingham Conservatoire & with Michael Clarke for my MA in composition at Huddersfield University.
 Masterclasses with Robert Simpson and Lasse Thoresen.
 I work for the Northants.
 Music and Performing Arts Trust (NMPAT) which includes directing Zingaresque (the county youth world/folk ensemble) teaching composition, violin, voice/body percussion, hospital/outreach & commissions.